Mindful Eating Rituals

 A report by Kansas State University claims, “Only 21 percent of adults consume the recommended amounts of fruits a day.”
 How do we increase that?
 By keeping fruits handy.
 Imagine walking into the kitchen starving; all you see is healthy fruits and nuts.
 You will inevitably reach for the more nutritious option.

-Additionally, having a stocked and clear kitchen will encourage you to spend more time and consider better alternatives.
 If you are attempting to cut back on sugar, do not bring desserts into the house.
-Here is another interesting observation about mindful kitchens -- do not shop when you’re hungry.
+Here is another effective mindful eating ritual - do not grocery shop when you’re hungry.

 This characteristic is a physiological trigger called “moral licensing.”
 To give you an example, if you notice a cop watching you, you tend to behave more cautiously than usual.
 You might not be committing a crime, but your brain triggers a response.
 In the same way, a hungry mind will reach for things at the store you do not require.